RESCHEDULED: Join Us for an ALLumni Event: Racism in Oregon - A Brief History

 Please contact (503) 552-0667 for additional information.

 Many of our students appreciate the opportunity to speak with a mentor both during and after their studies.
 Mentors help alumni with decisions around specialty choice, resume and application review and career trajectory and advancement.
-If you would like to participate as a mentor, please contact us at firstname.lastname@example.org
+If you would like to participate as a mentor, begin the conversation by letting us know of your interest.
+We will connect with you when we receive your email.

-Recognize a colleague's achievements early in her or his career by nominating them for the Alumni Association's Early Career Achievement Award!
-Nominations are due March 31, 2019.
-More information is available here.
-Read about our 2019 Alumnus of the Year and Early Career Achievement Award recipients!
+Recognize a colleague's achievements by nominating them for the Alumni Association's Alumni of the Year or Early Career Achievement awards.
+Due dates are given at the foot of the forms but nominations are welcome at any time for consideration in the next round of judging.
+Read about our most recent Alumna of the Year and Early Career Achievement Award recipients!

 Alumni profiles and news